katebry/learn-go-tdd/README.md

 Test 4: `arrays/sum.go` - a function that adds the values of an array

-Test 5: `structs/shapes.go` - a function that calculates the perimeter of a rectangle
+Test 5: `structs/shapes.go` - a function that calculates the perimeter of shapes

 Test 6: `pointers/wallet.go` - a function that allows us to deposit money into a wallet